pipwilson/blog/content/blog/2025/06/72 seasons on the TRMNL.md

 +++
-title = "72 seasons on the TRMNL" date = "2025-06-24"
+title = "72 seasons on the TRMNL" date = "2026-06-07"

 [taxonomies]
 tags = ["trmnl", "eink", "japan", "72seasons"]
 +++

-The traditional Japanese Calendar has[ 72 seasons in a year, each made up of a handful of days](https://www.kanpai-japan.com/travel-guide/koyomi-72-seasons).
+The traditional Japanese Calendar has [72 seasons in a year, each made up of a handful of days](https://www.kanpai-japan.com/travel-guide/koyomi-72-seasons).

 I have always found these to be a very calming way of reminding myself to look around and observe the changes in nature as the year progresses.